BingqingCheng/TiO2-water/README.md

 ## fig1-data:
 Source data for generating Fig.1.
 Contains the free energy surfaces, water density profiles, and water orientations.

+## fig2-data:
+Source data for generating the kPCA maps in Fig.2.

+## fig3-data:
+Source data for generating the kPCA maps in Fig.3a,b, and the transition matrix in Fig.3d.

 ## metad-input:
 The example input files for running metadynamics simulations using LAMMPS and PLUMED.